 - In the third non-Turkey Day segment, after Pearl shoots him, Forrester says "Mother, blood!"

-- Take That!: The Turkey Day version has Satan mention he has the cast of Friends as new clients.
+- Take That!: The Turkey Day version has Pitch mention he has the cast of Friends as new clients.

 - Thanksgiving Episode: The MST3K version first aired as the grand finale of Comedy Central's traditional "Turkey Day" marathon, with host segments that tied into the framing sequences shot for the rest of the marathon (featuring Dr. Forrester and Pearl dealing with the guest characters the now-absent Frank invited for Thanksgiving dinner).
 Future airings had a completely different set of host segments, which still established the changes for the seventh season (i.e. Pearl Forrester moving into Deep 13).